The most family-friendly country you’ll ever revisit.

 Spending the night in a treehouse is what childhood fantasies are made of and they can be realised at Garden Village Bled.
 It’s one of many glamping options in Slovenia that offers your family a relaxing stay in the wilderness with all the amenities of a hotel.
 For a more ‘back to nature’ camping experience, the Natura Eco Camp just outside Kranjska Gora is another way of introducing the stillness of Slovenia’s natural environment to your kids.

 Natural lodgings are superb, but what about the grub?
-Not only food, a proper comprehensive farm life experience can be had at a Slovenian tourist farm.
+Not only food but a proper comprehensive farm life experience can also be had at a Slovenian tourist farm.
 You can even get your hands dirty and see first-hand what it’s like to live off the land.
 A growing number of eco-farms are popping up all over Slovenia.
 You can taste the local cuisine and your kids are guaranteed to fall in love with the orchids, meadows, and the animals grazing there.

 There are all kinds of exciting and educational things to explore in Slovenia.
 Located in the capital town of Ljubljana, the Ethnographic Museum, for instance, is a great way for children to learn about the local people and their history.
 And things aren’t always what they seem, as the House of Illusions will undoubtedly prove.